Coding-Doctor-Omar/JOMI-Downloader/README.md

 3. You will then be asked to provide a name for the output video.
 Type the name without an extension and press ENTER.
 4. Sit back and relax while the downloader downloads the video and its captions for you.
 5. Once the video is downloaded, you will see a message in blue saying 'Done!
 The video has been saved as ...'.
 Once you see this, press ENTER to go back to the main menu.
-6. The video will be saved in the same directory as 'main.py' as a '.ts' video file.
+6. The video will be saved in the same folder as a ".mp4" video file, and the captions file will be saved in the same folder as a ".srt" file with the same name as the video.

 ## Screenshots
 Step 1: